 Room and Board Arrangements:

-We house everyone in double or triple occupancy rooms in the village houses (or in a nearby hotel, depending on availability).
-Every house is equipped with bathrooms.
-You will be guests of Romanian families and will have a chance to discover the true sense of old fashion Transylvanian hospitality.
-You will experience some of the nicest aspects of Eastern European country life, indulging in your guest families home made cookies and a variety of home made traditional beverages.
+We house everyone in double or triple occupancy rooms in a nearby hotel.
+Every room is equipped with its own bathrooms.
+You will experience some of the nicest aspects of Eastern European country life.
 Generally speaking, you will have all the advantages of a country life with the comfort of an urban environment.
-Breakfast and lunch are included during the work week and we will eat as a team at our base.
+Breakfast and lunch are included during the work week and we will eat as a team.
 Students are responsible for their own dinner and meals during the weekend.
 Beware that Romanian cuisine is meat oriented (although we do our best to satisfy vegetarian diets as well; however, we are not able to provide a vegan or gluten-free meal option).
-Cost: $1,995 per each 4 weeks session.
+Cost: $2395 per each 4 weeks session.

 Dr. Andre Gonciar